satvikjo/satvikjo/README.md

   2024 - Present

 - **Bachelor of Technology in Computer Science**
-  Bapatla Engineering College, Bapatla, A.P
+  Acharya Nagarjuna University, Guntur, A.P
   Graduated in 2023 | GPA: 8.8

 ## 💼 Experience